QuadSpinner/Gaea-Docs/Documentation/Reference/Node Reference/Adjustment--Gamma.md

-The Gamma device applies Gamma adjustment to the heightfield.
+The Gamma node applies Gamma adjustment to the heightfield.
 It works exactly as Gamma works in an image processing program.

 | Setting   | Values      | Description                                                                           |
 | :-------- | :---------- | :------------------------------------------------------------------------------------ |